OpenWaterAnalytics/EPyT/README.md

 | setNodeComment                    |Sets the comment string assigned to the node object
 | setNodeCoordinates                |Sets node coordinates
 | setNodeDemandPatternIndex         |Sets the values of demand time pattern indices
+| setNodeReservoirHeadPatternIndex  |Sets the pattern index for a reservoir node head
 | setNodeElevations                 |Sets the values of elevation for nodes
 | setNodeEmitterCoeff               |Sets the values of emitter coefficient for nodes
 | setNodeInitialQuality             |Sets the values of initial quality for nodes